-As the European Commission’s first recognised citizenship by investment programme, Malta’s Individual Investor Programme is a strong contender on the European scene.
-Moulded in its current form by Legal Notice 47 of 2014, the Programme is capped at 1,800 successful applicants.
+As the European Commission’s first recognised citizenship by investment programme, Malta’s Individual Investor Programme (IIP) is a strong contender on the European scene.
+Moulded in its current form by Legal Notice 47 of 2014, the IIP must not exceed 1,800 successful main applicants.

-The Individual Investor Programme has a single three-tier investment strategy for applicants interested in obtaining citizenship of the island.
+The IIP has a single three-tier investment strategy for applicants interested in obtaining citizenship of the island.

-Applicants can then either purchase real estate at a minimum value of €350,000 or rent property at a cost of at least €16,000 per annum.
-Whether the applicant chooses to purchase or rent, the real estate must be maintained for a period of five years, during which time it may not be let or sublet.
+Second, the applicant either purchases real estate at a minimum value of €350,000 or rents property at a cost of at least €16,000 per annum.
+Whether the applicant chooses to purchase or rent, the real estate must be held for a period of five years, during which time it may not be let or sublet.

-Applications for citizenship of Malta are processed by Identity Malta, a procedure that takes at least one year as applicants must show 12 months’ residence on the island.
-A residence card is issued to enable applicants to live on the island prior to gaining citizenship.
+Under the IIP, citizenship is – at best – a one-year endeavour, as applicants must show 12 months’ residence on Malta.
+A residence card is issued to enable applicants to live on the island during this time.

 Maltese citizenship does not come at the price of one’s previous nationality, as dual nationality was allowed in 2000.
 It brings a number of benefits including the right to live and work in the European Union, and visa-free travel to the Schengen Area and the United States.